Maciej Majdziński

-Maciej Majdziński (born 8 April 1996) is a Polish handball player for Bergischer HC and the Polish national team.
+Maciej Majdziński (born 8 April 1996) is a Polish former handball player who last played for Bergischer HC.
+He featured in the Polish national team.

 Career

 He debuted on the national team on 7 November 2015, in a friendly match against Russia (27:21).
 He threw his first goal on 24 October 2018, in a match against Kosovo (37:13).

 He represented Poland at the 2020 European Men's Handball Championship.